artiebits.com

 $ node index.js

-Chat with GPT (use 'ctrl-c' to quit)
+Chat with Agent (use 'ctrl-c' to quit)

 You: hi there, my name is Artur, what's your name?